eclipse-ecal/ecal/doc/rst/applications/sys/sys_overview.rst

     If given, the task will be started in this working directory.

   - **Cmd args**:
-    Additional arguments that thall be appended to the command line when starting the task
+    Additional arguments that shall be appended to the command line when starting the task

 - **Start Attributes**: